How does the Organist keep in time with the Choir? How big are the pipes? Read our frequently asked questions about the Chapel Organ.

 Yes!
 Changes in temperature and humidity greatly affect the tuning of the organ, so it is tuned one day a fortnight throughout the year.
 As there are so many pipes, it’s only possible to tune parts of the organ each day of tuning.
 Sunlight through the large south window above the organ screen means that pipes in this area need to be tuned more often!

 Thanks to the hard work of the organists at King’s and the tuners of Harrison & Harrison, the organ is rarely heard having problems.
 Occasionally though, as with mechanical pipe organs, things do go wrong.
 One example is called a ‘cipher’, which is when a note continues to sound despite the organist releasing the key.
 For major events, such as A Festival of Nine Lessons and Carols, experts from the organ builders Harrison & Harrison are on-call in the Chapel.
-The 2016 restoration will greatly improve the reliability of the organ.
+The 2016 restoration greatly improved the reliability of the organ.

 Playing the organ

-There are three organists at King’s: The Organist and Director of Music (Stephen Cleobury) and two Organ Scholars.
+There are three organists at King’s: The Organist and Director of Music and two Organ Scholars.
 Day-to-day playing at choral services and at concerts is generally undertaken by the two Organ Scholars, who are undergraduate students at the College.
 Recitals take place regularly during term time, which are often played by visiting organists.

 The player sits at the console in the upper north side of the screen.
 The console consists of four manuals (keyboards), a pedalboard, stops and pistons.
 There are audio and video systems as well.